Skim by Section

 If daikon radish is unavailable, just add thinly sliced red radish, or omit it entirely.
 You can also try using a parsnip which is similar but is sweeter and not sharp.

 Sriracha mayonnaise can be purchased pre-made, or you can make your own by mixing together mayonnaise and sriracha in a small bowl.
+Add lime juice and garlic powder for added flavor.
 You can also try using Yum Yum sauce instead.

 Select an English or Persian cucumber for this recipe; they contain fewer seeds and a thinner skin so you won’t need to peel them.